lyleresnick/lyleresnick.github.io/_posts/2017-09-03-Solving-a-Complex-UITableView-Using-the-VIPER-Architecture.md

 The UseCaseOutput is composed of all of the *Event*UseCaseOutputs.

-As I mentioned earlier, the data formatting responsibility has been moved from the Adapter to the Presenter.
+As mentioned earlier, the data formatting responsibility has been moved from the Adapter to the Presenter.

 All conversion to text is handled by the UseCaseOutput.
 If we were required to perform localization, it would be done here as well.
 In the previous version there is still data conversion being performed in the header cell.